Life Coach Red Flags: What to Watch Out For

 I have thought long and hard about how to respond to this painful incident, so I decided to write an article to address this issue.
 And this is super important to read if you have been thinking about hiring a coach, therapist, or healer.

-As a life coach for entrepreneurs, I want to make sure people leave me feeling better, not worse.
+As an entrepreneur coach, I want to make sure people leave me feeling better, not worse.
 As such, this article will discuss items to consider before hiring a coach.
 This also applies if you are interested in working with a therapist, doctor, or healer.

 The first and foremost important part is learning about your coach’s history.
 You are sharing personal and sensitive information about yourself.
 The next section will discuss how to do proper research.